Estate Planning & Taxes - The Basics

-The Gift Tax is a similar tax in that it is a tax on the transfer of wealth from one generation to another when the transfer is made during the lifetime of the transferor.
+The Gift Tax is like the estate tax in that it is a tax on the transfer of wealth from one generation to another when the transfer is made during the lifetime of the transferor.
 More simply, the gift tax is a tax on any gifts that a person makes during their lifetime.

 The Estate Tax is not the same as income tax.
 While the income tax is a tax imposed on any income that you generate during your lifetime, the Estate Tax is a tax imposed on the total value of the assets that you own at the time of death.
 For purposes of calculating the estate tax, all of your assets are counted, including cash, stocks, cars, life insurance, real estate, retirement plans, etc.

-Every individual in the U.S. qualifies for an estate tax exemption, which is currently $5.0 million, and is adjusted for inflation each year.
-For 2013, the inflation adjusted exemption amount is $5.25 million.
-The exemption means that the first $5.25 million of assets in an individual's estate is exempt from paying estate taxes.
+Every individual in the U.S. qualifies for an estate tax exemption, which is currently $11.4 million per individual, up from $11.18 million the previous year, and $22.8 million per married couple for 2019.
+The exemption, significantly increased thanks to the Tax Cuts and Jobs Act, means that the first $11.4 million of assets in an individual's estate is exempt from paying estate taxes.

-The new law passed in 2013 also made the concept of "portability" permanent.
+A law passed in 2013 made the concept of "portability" permanent.
 Portability allows married couples to use any portion of their spouse's unused exemption amount upon the first spouse's death.
-This means that if the husband dies first, but only has separate assets of $3.0 million, the wife could potentially pass her $5.25 million tax-free, as well as her husband's unused remainder of $2.25 million.
+With the $22.8 estate tax exemption for married couples in 2019, if the husband dies first, but only has separate assets of $3 million, the wife could potentially pass $19.8 million tax-free.

 Estate and Gift tax considerations drive most estate planning decisions.
-The overwhelming goal behind estate planning relates to reducing estate and gift taxes so that the maximum assets can be passed tax free to future generations of a family.
+The overwhelming goal behind an estate plan relates to reducing estate and gift taxes so that the maximum assets can be passed tax free to future generations of a family.